All About Webs of Rebellion and Its Author

 Refugees in particular became a group of people near to my heart.
 They were the most demonized group in the media at that time, and it made me sick to the stomach.
 I wanted to do something to help them and show them that not all Americans are hateful and unwelcoming.
 So I began volunteering with refugees in 2016, and have had some of the best experiences working face-to-face with them (prior to COVID-19).

-The activist side of me was born when Trump was inaugurated and almost immediately issued the first refugee ban or "Muslim ban."
+The protesting side of me was born when Trump was inaugurated and almost immediately issued the first refugee ban or "Muslim ban."
 The news came right after I had gotten home from volunteering with one of my refugee clients, a very sweet Iraqi Muslim man.
 I was so angry and sad about it that I couldn't sleep for days.
 I was more than enthusiastic to attend my first protest at that point.
 Since then, I've made it a point to stand up, speak up, and protest for not only refugees, but for black lives, trans lives, DACA recipients, Jewish communities, and anyone else who's in danger of violence or having their human rights stripped away.

 The same night as my first protest, I also went to a mosque for the first time after being interested in Islam for a while.
 It was a religious tradition that I had mostly begun studying because of how demonized it had become, as well as simply having an interest in learning about other cultures and beliefs.
 I didn't believe any of the lies circulating about Muslims, and I wanted to become more educated so that I could help educate others.
 The more I studied it, the more at home I felt.
 I began wearing a hijab sometimes, and eventually said the shahada (the declaration of faith) and officially became Muslim myself.